Devin Caherly

-Devin Patrick Caherly (born March 17, 2001), is an American social media personality most known for his content on TikTok.
+Devin Caherly is an American social media personality most known for his content on TikTok.

 Early life and education

-Devin Patrick Caherly was born on March 17, 2001, in Summit, New Jersey.
-A resident of Westfield, New Jersey, Caherly graduated from Westfield High School in 2019 and attends University of Arizona where he is majoring in entrepreneurship.
+Devin Caherly graduated from Westfield High School in 2019 and attends University of Arizona where he is majoring in entrepreneurship.

 Online presence

 Caherly is known for his POV TikTok posts.
-In May 2020, Caherly's wedding meme went viral.
-His duets with TikToker Tatayanna Mitchell have generated a following on both of their accounts.
+In May 2020, Caherly's wedding meme went viral.He does duets with TikToker Tatayanna Mitchell.
 In December 2020, by stating the name Charli D'Amelio 100,000 times, Caherly's post generated over a million views.